Msuf123/crud-angular-app-backend/README.md

-This is my first typescript server.
+jbjkkbjhkbjThis is my first typescript server.
 It has been a  amazing experience devloping with typescript :)
 To run the server do the following
 1) npm install